AaronBolarinho/Quick-Qwerty/README.md

-# Quick-Querty
+# Quick-Qwerty
-Quick Querty is a speed typing game, created for a coding test.
+Quick Qwerty is a speed typing game, created for a coding test.